Efficient Architecture Search for Diverse Tasks: Evaluation

-\looseness=-1 We present the accuracy results for each task in Table~\ref{table:acc} and the performance profiles in Fig.~\ref{fig:profile}.
+We present the accuracy results for each task in Table~\ref{table:acc} and the performance profiles in Fig.~\ref{fig:profile}.
 Fig.~\ref{fig:profile} clearly demonstrates that \Algo is superior to other competing methods in terms of aggregate performance.
-In particular, it achieves top performance for 6/10 tasks, ranks first among all \textit{automated} models for 7/10 tasks, and performs favorably when considering both accuracy and efficiency as shown in Fig.~\ref{fig:scatter}.
+In particular, it ranks first among all \textit{automated} models for 7/10 tasks, among all \textit{expert} models for 7/10 tasks, and performs favorably when considering both accuracy and efficiency as shown in Fig.~\ref{fig:scatter}.
 In addition, Table~\ref{table:hours} shows that \Algo outperforms DARTS in speed for all 10 tasks (in several cases by an order of magnitude), and attains comparable efficiency with training vanilla WRNs for 6/10 tasks (full-pipeline time is less than or about twice as long as the WRN training time).
 In the following, we provide a detailed analysis of the experimental results.

-\looseness=-1 \textbf{\Algo{} dominates automated methods.} Compared to other automated methods, \Algo has a clear advantage in accuracy.
+\paragraph{\Algo dominates automated methods.} Compared to other automated methods, \Algo has a clear advantage in accuracy.
 Even for tasks where it does not beat the expert, e.g. ECG, \Algo's performance is significantly better than other AutoML methods.
 It also outperforms specialist methods Auto-DL and AMBER on dense prediction and 1D tasks, respectively.
 Although DARTS does best on CIFAR-100 (the task for which it was designed), Spherical, and PSICOV, it is the worst on NinaPro and FSD50K.
 Note that the underperformance of \Algo on CIFAR-100 relative to WRN (and on Spherical and Cosmic relative to \textsc{Baby} \Algo) suggests suboptimality of the gradient descent optimization procedure but not of the operation space, since WRN and \textsc{Baby} \Algo are contained in our search space.
 This indicates a future direction to improve optimization in the \Algo search space.